MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-overview-override-targets.md

 ## Classes

 In Operations Manager, a *class* is a definition of an item that can be discovered and managed.
 A class can represent a computer, a database, a service, a disk, an application, or any other kind of object that requires monitoring.
 Monitors, rules, discoveries, overrides, and tasks can apply to a class.
-For example, **Windows Server&nbsp;2012 Logical Disk** is a class that defines logical disks on a computer that is running the Windows Server&nbsp;2003 operating system.
-A monitor that applies to the **Windows Server&nbsp;2012 Logical Disk** class will be applied only to objects that meet that class definition.
+For example, **Windows Server 2012 Logical Disk** is a class that defines logical disks on a computer that is running the Windows Server 2003 operating system.
+A monitor that applies to the **Windows Server 2012 Logical Disk** class will be applied only to objects that meet that class definition.

 > [!NOTE]
 > In the Operations console, the term *target* is used instead of *class*.